-Cleaning a bathroom can be a huge hassle, sometimes you may not even know where to start and just want to give up.
-Although, it is always easier to home including the bathroom.
-Out of all the rooms in your home, the bathroom probably tops the list for the one you least enjoy cleaning.
+Many people search the internet for ways of cleaning bathrooms and look for easy steps to save time.
+This article will uncover seven easy steps on how to clean a bathroom.
+We understand cleaning the bathroom can be a huge hassle, and sometimes you may not even know where to start and want to give up.
+Out of all the rooms in your home, the bathroom tops the list for the one you least enjoy cleaning.

-What you need; is to know an easy way to effectively and quickly clean your bathroom so you can do it on a regular basis.
-In just seven steps, I will show you how to make the daunting task of cleaning your bathroom a pleasurable one.
-The steps below will not only enhance the level at which you clean your bathroom, but it will also save you time.
+You need to know an easy way to effectively and quickly clean your bathroom so you can do it regularly.
+In just seven steps, we will show you how to make the daunting task of cleaning your bathroom a pleasurable one.
+The steps below will enhance the level at which you clean your bathroom and save time.

-What to do: Take it from the top: Remove the showerhead and place in a large plastic bag along with an ample amount of white vinegar (enough to cover the whole of the showerhead).
+What to do: Take it from the top: Remove the showerhead and place it in a large plastic bag with ample white vinegar (enough to cover the whole of the showerhead).
 Tie up the bag and leave it overnight to soak.
 In the morning, rinse in water and replace.
 Give your shower curtain a new lease of life by placing it in the washing machine.
-Put in a couple of towels as well to help scrub away any soap scum or mildew residue.
-To dry it, just rehang.
+Put in a couple of towels to help scrub away any soap scum or mildew residue.
+To dry it, rehang it.

-Shower doors can be given a thorough clean by using a paste made by adding a splash of white vinegar to a cup of baking soda.
+Shower doors can be thoroughly cleaned using a paste by adding a splash of white vinegar to a cup of baking soda.
 Apply the paste directly to the shower door, paying attention to especially grimy areas.
 The paste should be thick so it stays put.
-Leave for an hour or so and then scrub with a microfiber cloth.
-Once the door is clean, you may want to give an extra gleam by drying it with a dry microfiber cloth too.
-The shower tray can usually be kept fairly clean with a weekly scrub, but if you want to give it some extra attention you can spray a bathroom cleaner over the area and leave for 20 minutes before scrubbing and rinsing.
+Leave for an hour, then scrub with a microfiber cloth.
+Once the door is clean, give it an extra sparkle by drying it with a dry microfiber cloth.
+The shower tray can be kept fairly clean with a weekly scrub, but if you want to give it some extra attention, you can spray a bathroom cleaner over the area and leave for 20 minutes before scrubbing and rinsing.

-Why: Besides the soap-scum issue, there’s the shower head, which can harbor Mycobacterium avium, a pathogen linked to pulmonary disease.
-They say that turning on a neglected shower can send millions of germs straight into your lungs.
+Why: Besides the soap-scum issue, there’s the shower head, which can harbour Mycobacterium avium, a pathogen linked to pulmonary disease.
+Turning on a neglected shower can send millions of germs into your lungs.

-Best practices: A good habit to get into is to wipe away moisture and condensation after every shower.
-You should also try and keep a window open for an hour a day to keep humidity levels down.
-And the secret to keeping your shower free of grime and germs is by deep cleaning every two to three months.
+Best practices: A good habit to get into is to wipe away moisture and condensation after every shower, and you should also keep a window open for an hour a day to keep humidity levels down.
+And the secret to keeping your shower free of grime and germs is deep cleaning every two to three months.

 Why: Grout is porous and highly susceptible to bacteria growth.